 The Abbey Community Centre is available to rent for both once-off and regular bookings.

-The Main Hall boasts a large stage and removable seating for up to 160 people.
+The Main Hall boasts a large stage and removable seating for up to 160 people, however for 2m Physical Distancing the maximum capacity is 20 people on the Main Hall floor and 6 people on the Main Stage.
 The Abbey also includes a kitchenette, bathrooms and other facilities, and is surrounded by the picturesque Garden of Remembrance.

 Bookings can be arranged for any time of day, 7 days a week.
 The current rate is €15 an hour.
 Please note that anyone organising a booking must supply evidence that they have suitable insurance before their booking can be confirmed.